espressif/esp-idf/docs/en/security/flash-encryption.rst

 Serial Flashing
 ^^^^^^^^^^^^^^^

-Provided secure boot is not used, the :ref:`FLASH_CRYPT_CNT` allows the flash to be updated with new plaintext data via serial flashing (or other physical methods), up to 3 additional times.
+The :ref:`FLASH_CRYPT_CNT` allows the flash to be updated with new plaintext data via serial flashing (or other physical methods), up to 3 additional times.

 The process involves flashing plaintext data, and then bumping the value of :ref:`FLASH_CRYPT_CNT` which causes the bootloader to re-encrypt this data.

 Limited Updates
 ~~~~~~~~~~~~~~~

-Only 4 serial flash update cycles of this kind are possible, including the initial encrypted flash.
+Only 4 plaintext serial update cycles of this kind are possible, including the initial encrypted flash.

 After the fourth time encryption is disabled, :ref:`FLASH_CRYPT_CNT` has the maximum value `0xFF` and encryption is permanently disabled.